Food Consumption

 Data Sources:

-Healthcare Facilities: PolicyMap (using 2023 data from Centers for Medicare and Medicaid Services (CMS), Health Resources Services Administration (HRSA), and Data Axle)
+Healthcare Facilities: PolicyMap (using 2025 data from Centers for Medicare and Medicaid Services (CMS), Health Resources Services Administration (HRSA), and Data Axle)

 Refreshed: Annually.
-Dashboard last updated October 2024.
+Dashboard last updated April 2026.

 Cost of Care

 The health outcomes described in the dashboards above contribute greatly to the overall cost of healthcare.
 Almost half of Texas’ state budget goes towards healthcare, totaling nearly $43 billion per year.
 This high price tag has been partly attributed to the treatment of chronic diseases like diabetes and heart disease.
-Nationwide, the cost of diagnosed diabetes is nearly $413 billion, and the annual cost of heart disease exceeds $250 billion.
+Nationwide, the cost of diagnosed diabetes is nearly $413 billion, and the annual cost of heart disease exceeds $168 billion.
 Beyond specific health outcomes, food insecurity is associated with higher healthcare utilization, including more emergency room visits, hospital admissions, and longer hospital stays, and thus, higher healthcare costs.
 More research is needed to understand the relationships between and causality of these associations.

 Refreshed: Annually.
-Dashboard last updated October 2024.
+Data last updated June 2025.
+Dashboard last updated April 2026.

 Nutrition Education Programs